MaykPlatero/MaykPlatero/README.md

 ## 📖 About Me

 🎓 I hold a degree in **Systems Analysis and Development**, and I'm currently pursuing a **postgraduate degree in Java Architecture and Development** at FIAP.
-🚀 I work as a **Junior Fullstack Developer** at **Delta Global Bank**, where I’ve been gaining hands-on experience in real-world and challenging projects.
+🚀 I work as a **Junior Software Engineer** at **Mazzatech**, where I’ve been gaining hands-on experience in real-world and challenging projects.
 📚 I'm deeply passionate about technology and always striving to stay updated with the latest industry trends.
 🗣️ I have **intermediate English proficiency** and strong skills in **communication** and **teamwork**.
 💡 I'm always motivated to face new challenges and contribute to **efficient and innovative solutions**.